AbidNoor105/Backend/README.md

 Follow these steps to get the server up and running on your local machine:

 1. make sure node.js is installed at https://nodejs.org/en/download/package-manager
-2. open the folder named "Server" in your command prompt
-3. run ```node server.js ```
-4. replace the key.json with this:
+2. replace the key.json with this:
 ```
 {
   "type": "service_account",